CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 To open RStudio on your browser:

-- copy the SSH login command given by `start-rstudio-server`.
+- Copy the SSH login command given by `start-rstudio-server`.
 Note that there are separate SSH login instructions for PuTTY.
 Leave this window open and running until your session finishes.

 - Launch a local terminal window and enter the SSH login command there.
 Leave this window open as well for the duration of your session.
 As long as the command is running, you have remote access to RStudio.